1920 Texas Longhorns football team: Vs. Phillips

 On November 5th the Longhorns beat John Maulbetsch's Phillips Haymakers 27-0 in a home game at Clark Field.
 The final score was in no way indicative of the grit showed by the Haymakers on the field and the Phillips team put up the toughest fight the Longhorns had faced at that point.
 After a scoreless first quarter, Lane Tynes carried the ball into the endzone after a series of end runs in the second quarter and did so again in similar fashion in the third.

 The fourth quarter began with Longhorn possession of the ball at the Phillips 12 yardline.
-After a short drive Texas Quarterback Grady Watson rushed in to the endzone for the third touchdown of the game.
+After a short drive Texas Quarterback Rat Watson rushed in to the endzone for the third touchdown of the game.
 At this point the Haymakers starters were exhausted and seeing this Coach Whitaker put in fresh backups on defense.
 This paid off perfectly when backup Fullback William Barry intercepted a Phillips forward pass and set up the last scoring drive of the game.
 The Longhorns marched down the field in quick fashion and the backup QB dashed in to the endzone but the extra point attempt was missed leaving the score at 27-0.